Q. What is my Drake Student ID Number?

 Q. How can I access my 1098T/Tax information?

 A. A 1098T will NOT be available to you if you took an EDEX course.
 However, the 1098T is NOT needed to file your taxes for the Education Credit.
 Students that took an EDEX course should printout a copy of tuition paid in 2013.
 This can be done by accessing your Student Account.
-If you took an EDMA course, a1098T WILL be available for printing.
 Follow the below link, it will take you to a direction set specific to accessing your student account so you can print either of the above mentioned documents:

 Q. Do your coaching courses count towards Pennsylvania's ACT 48 requirements?

 A. You must hold a Health or Physical Education Level 1 or 2 certificate in order for these courses to satisfy ACT 48 requirements.